uniquestar/ROS-Dash/README.md

 vim .env
 ```

-Create your first admin user:
+Create the database and your first admin user:

 ```bash
 npm install